mevans86/molecular-photochemistry/README.md

-# molecular-photochemistry
+# Molecular Photochemistry
-Lecture slides and other materials for CHEM 4801 MP, Molecular Photochemistry at Georgia Tech.
+Here, you can find lecture slides for my Molecular Photochemistry course.
+Lecture videos for the course are available on YouTube [here](https://www.youtube.com/playlist?list=PLykBd3LSjfsRZpE8tgC6yILAsT16CsFeu).